 - encouraging students about their communication whenever and wherever the opportunity arises.

 Therapy is better when sessions use materials that appear in other lessons, such as practicing the /s/ sound in speech when it is being covered in Reading Group.

 SLP Partnerships with Other Agencies

 If you supplement Lane ESD services with those from other providers, please consider filling out the Oregon form for Authorization to Use and/or Disclose Educational and Protected Health Information so that your child’s school specialists can coordinate their efforts.

 While all SLP therapy occurs in a special education context, there are venues (such as the Life Skills classrooms) that require therapy whose design goes well beyond the likes of pull-out sessions for articulation.
-To be effective, it needs to account for differences in sensation as well as cognition, and should be informed by functionalist rather than formalist approcahes to communication and linguistics.
-We have developed a tutorial on CDT in intensely special education, which we would encourage SLPs working in such settings to read.
-For access to that material, contact information is provided above.
+For SLPs working in such settings, we strongly recommend reading this advanced tutorial on CD therapy in intensely special education.